 In Racial Melancholia, Racial Dissociation, Eng and Han explore case studies in Asian American students from Generation X through millennials and post-millennials, and delineate experiences and behaviors distinct to each generation and its demographics.
 Common among Asian American students of Generation X — most of whom, Eng said, were children of first-generation immigrants — were experiences of estrangement from the American culture they’d grown up in.
-Introducing his lecture, Eng noted AMS Director Anne Cheng’s book The Melancholy of Race as key in developing ideas of identity formation as a foundational act to experiences of melancholy.
+Introducing his lecture, Eng noted Program in American Studies director Anne Cheng’s book The Melancholy of Race as key in developing ideas of identity formation as a foundational act to experiences of melancholy.

 Eng said that in recent years he in the classroom and Han in her therapy practice had noted new behaviors among students, and had noted among Asian Americans a new prevalence of “parachute kids” sent by parents in Asia to international schools and then to western universities.

 In the main body of his lecture, Eng drew on the last chapter in Racial Melancholia, Racial Dissociation, the case study of a college student in New York whom Han had treated after the student experienced multiple severe panic attacks, with no immediate object of the panic.